rixx/books.rixx.de/data/reviews/yoon-ha-lee/ninefox-gambit/index.md

   rating: 3
 ---

 Ninefox Gambit by *Yoon Ha Lee* was a lot of fun, but at the same time frustrating.
+It's high fantasy in space, and comes with all the usually frustrating parts of high fantasy (minus the racism).

 The writing, pacing, and characters are very well done, but the worldbuilding … it's frustrating how much potential it has.
-With some work, this could have been a book opening up a great universe, but it felt like the author cut short all the worldbuilding work they should have done on their end, and instead substituted "what I say goes" rules for an inner logic in that world, making decisions and outcomes feel kind of random.
+With some work, this could have been a book opening up a great universe, but it felt like the author cut short all the worldbuilding work they should have done on their end, and instead substituted "what I say goes" rules for an inner logic in that world, making decisions and outcomes feel random.
 I like being dropped in a weird and unfamiliar world, having to figure things out on my own – but I get grumpy if it turns out that there's nothing to figure out, because the author makes up the rules as the action goes along.

-It's basically high fantasy in space.